Boundary Definitions

 Boundaries of Registered Land

-If you own the registered title to the land on which your house stands then you will presumably have a copy of the register entry and of the title plan.
-There was a time when Land Registry would bind these into a Land Certificate, perhaps together with a copy of the conveyance that defines the boundaries of the land.
+If you own the registered title to the land on which your house stands then you will presumably have a copy of the title register and of the title plan.
+There was a time when Land Registry would bind these into a Land Certificate, perhaps together with a copy of the conveyance that first described the boundaries of the land.
 If for some reason you do not have the Land Certificate nor the 'register and plan' then you can request an Official Copy of the register and plan from Land Registry, who will charge a small fee.
+Land Registry will also be happy to sell you an Official Copy of any conveyance or transfer deed that they have seen fit to copy and keep on their files.

-If the land was registered before your house was built, then there will be no conveyance but instead there will be a transfer deed.
+If the land was registered before your house was built, then there will be no conveyance but instead there will be a transfer deed (a Transfer of Part or TP1).
 This transfer deed will usually include a transfer plan, and this plan may be based upon the architect's design plan for the development of which your house was a part.
+Alternatively, the transfer plan may be based on the Ordnance Survey map because of the requirement for the plan to be reconcilable to the Ordnance Survey map for title plan production purposes.

 General boundaries are discussed further on the Understanding General Boundaries page of this web site.